coudertlab/simple-adsorption-workflow/README.md

 - [ ] step 2 : One need details about the node architecture to launch in parallel all simulations.

-- [ ] step 3 : It plots a single isotherm, i.e., a series of (pressure, loading) values and/or check consistency of raspa outputs.
+- [ ] step 3 : It plots a single isotherm, i.e., a series of (pressure, loading) values and/or check consistency of RASPA outputs.
 Default directory : `./data/plots/`.

 ## To do (Priority)